StevenWInfo/haskell-soda/README.md

 Besides the outline given below, you can also look at the [Haddock documentation](http://stevenw.info/haskell-soda/0.1.0.0) for a more detailed description of the different parts of the library.
 For those of you very familiar with Haskell, Haddock documentation and especially GADTs, you can probably go directly there and be able to pick it up pretty quickly.
 For those that are less familiar with any of those things, reading the following documentation alongside the Haddock documentation will probably be helpful.

-To summarize the the main way to make a call to SODA will be by giving a domain string, dataset ID string, and a `Query` which is a custom type.
+To summarize the main way to make a call to SODA, will be by giving a domain string, dataset ID string, and a `Query` which is a custom type.
 You will construct the different clauses of a query using the different typed SODA elements.
 You'll get back a value of type `Response` which you can pick apart to get back the values you are querying for in the Haskell interpretation of SODA datatypes, which were also used in the query.

 ###Query Structure